 For our members

 Comments or queries relating to the priorities documents can be sent via email.

-The Council, Engineers Australia's governing body, has approved a series of policies.
+The Board, Engineers Australia's governing body, has approved a series of policies.

 Login to Confluence to access Internal Policies

-The Council, Engineers Australia's governing body, has approved a series of Regulations.
+The Board, Engineers Australia's governing body, has approved a series of Regulations.

 Login to Confluence to access Regulations

 Annual Report & Financials

-In accordance with By-law 20.2, an Annual Report is presented by the Council each year for the business of the Annual General Meeting of Engineers Australia.
+In accordance with By-law 20.2, an Annual Report is presented by the Board each year for the business of the Annual General Meeting of Engineers Australia.

 2015-2016 Annual Report & Financials